 Curriculum Summary: Intent, Implementation & Impact

-At All Saints, our intent is "to provide a creative curriculum which is broad, balanced, fun and effective - which challenges each and every child so that their full potential is reached in life, as well as in the terms of academic attainment and progress", in accordance with the Church of England's February 2019 Statement of Entitlement, as well as the school's own vision and values.
+At All Saints, our intent is "to provide a creative curriculum which is broad, balanced, fun and effective - which challenges each and every child so that their full potential is reached in life, as well as in the terms of academic attainment and progress - to be fully rounded individuals and good neighbours; people with the skills to thrive in the 21st-century with the capacity to be fully contributing participants in the communities in which they find themselves", linking the Church of England's February 2019 Statement of Entitlement with the school's own vision and values.

 We want learning to be relevant, purposeful and enjoyable while promoting the core skills of oral and written communication; application of maths and the supporting skills of information technology; working with others; improving own learning and performance as well as the development of problem solving and thinking skills.
 These elements are enshrined in our Fundamentals of Learning and are seeded throughout all lessons across the academic year.